Lighting is a great way to give your bathroom a whole new look and feel – and it’s an easy way to add value to your home.

 - Your tub area needs good general light, which can be offered by recessed light fixtures.
 To avoid glare, aim the light’s beam at the outside edge of the tub.

 - For vanity areas, keeping in mind that recessed lighting tends to cast shadows on the face, consider adding lights on both sides of the mirror, set at eye level.
 Coated or frosted bulbs are a good choice because they enhance facial features and reduce glare, while warm fluorescent bulbs offer even illumination for the face.
-A good pick is decorative wall sconces.
+Good picks for vanity lighting include vertical strip fixtures or decorative wall sconces.

 - Linear lighting systems are great for illuminating the floor.
 Place them in the toe space below the vanity and cabinets.